Biden reports $21.5M raised in 2nd quarter, trailing Buttigieg but topping Sanders

 Sanders campaign manager Faiz Shakir – in a not-too-subtle jab at Biden and Buttigieg – noted on Tuesday that “while other candidates court big money at fancy fundraisers, this campaign is supported by teachers, retail workers, and nurses.”

 “We’re very honored to have the working class movement all across America,” he added.
-“It is the kind of support we would take any day of the week over a cushy closed-door high-dollar fundraiser in New York City in which people east parmesan crusted salmon on toothpicks.”
+“It is the kind of support we would take any day of the week over a cushy closed-door high-dollar fundraiser in New York City in which people eat parmesan crusted salmon on toothpicks.”

 Biden’s campaign, in Wednesday’s announcement, noted that “every” fundraiser has been “included on daily guidance to the media” and accessible to reporters.

-The campaign also highlighted that Biden has not taken general election money and refuses to accept donations from federally registered lobbyists, corporate PACs, and we as fossil fuel executive and PACs.
+The campaign also highlighted that Biden refuses to accept donations from federally registered lobbyists and corporate PACs, as well as fossil fuel executives and PACs.

 “We are grateful for the immense grassroots support we are seeing.
 We're continuing to build a campaign that energizes and expands Team Joe and puts us in a strong position to take on Donald Trump,” Biden campaign manager Greg Schultz said.